zdmaxwell/3d_quadcopter_control/README.md

 momentCmd = momentOfInertia * kpPQR * bodyRateError;
 ```

-Lastly, to develop the `RollPitchControl()` controller, I implemented another P controller as it was also a 1st order system to control the commanded rates of changes of the roll and pitch angles in the body frame.
+Lastly, to develop the `RollPitchControl()` controller, I implemented another P controller as it was also a 1st order system to control the commanded angular velocities `p` and `q` in the body frame.
-To obtain the actual body frame roll and pitch angles, I referenced the provided rotation matrix, `R` which maps the body frame orientations to the inertial frame.
+To obtain the actual body frame roll and pitch angles, I referenced the provided rotation matrix, `R` which maps the body frame orientations to the inertial frame orientations.
 Since the third column of the rotation matrix represents the
-mapping of the body frame orientations to the intertial frame's z axis, the actual body frame orientation is equal to R13 and R23.
+mapping of the body frame orientations's z axis to the correcsponding x and y world frame axes, the actual thrust direction in the world frame is equal to R13 and R23.

 ```
 float b_x_act = R(0, 2); // R13
 float b_y_act = R(1, 2); // R23
 ```

-Since the commanded roll and pitch angles were not directly accessible, I solved for them using the relationship between the collective thrust, linear acceleration, and the body frame orientation of the quad (rads) for the x and y axis.
+Since the commanded roll and pitch angles were not directly accessible, I solved for them using the relationship between the collective thrust, linear acceleration, and the collective thrust direction (rads) for the x and y axis.

 ```
 x_dot_dot = Cc * b_x_cmd
 y_dot_dot = Cc * b_y_cmd
 ```

-After normalizing the collectiveThrustCmd by the quad's mass, I rearranged the above equations to solve for the commanded body frame orientations of the quadrotor in the x and y directions.
-And to ensure the tilt angles maintained
+After normalizing the collectiveThrustCmd by the quad's mass, I rearranged the above equations to solve for the commanded collective thrust directions in the x and y axis.
+And to ensure the angles maintained
 safe values, I constrained them so the quad couldn't rotate too far to attempt to achieve a greater acceleration.

 ```